usf-cs272-fall2021/usf-cs272-fall2021.github.io/_homework/complete-homework.md

   - **Do not modify the test code.** This includes any input or output files utilized by the test code.

-  - You MAY add additional members, methods, and classes as needed to the code.
+  - You MAY add additional members and methods as needed to the code.

+  - You MAY add additional classes and imports for those classes as long as they are a part of core Java or one of the pre-approved third-party libraries (Apache OpenNLP, Apache Commons Text, Apache Log4j2, Jetty, MariaDB).

   - You MAY add comments to clarify code for yourself.
 You can add comments to already defined methods if you want.